Cogent Communications Holdings Inc at JPMorgan Global Technology

 Philip A. Cusick - JPMorgan Chase & Co, Research Division - MD and Senior Analyst

+Hi.
 My name is Phil Cusick.
-I follow the Comm Services and Infrastructure Space here at JPMorgan.
-It's my pleasure to introduce Dave Schaeffer, Founder and CEO of Cogent Communications; and Sean Wallace, the CFO of Cogent.
-Dave and Sean, thanks for joining us.
+I follow the comm services and infrastructure space as well as media here at JPMorgan.
+Thank you for joining us.
+I'm pleased to welcome again, I don't know how many times, Dave Schaeffer, Founder and CEO of Cogent Communications.
+Dave, thanks for joining us.

 David Schaeffer - Cogent Communications Holdings, Inc. - Founder, Chairman, CEO & President

-Phil, thanks for hosting us.
-Thanks, JPMorgan, for a great venue.
-I know we'll be back in Boston next year, and I'd like to thank all the investors for taking some time to hear a little bit about our story.
+Hey, Phil, thanks for hosting me.
+I'd like to thank JPMorgan for a great venue.
+I'd like to thank all the investors in the room for their interest in Cogent.

-I think you're the only executive so far who has expressed that hope, but I am with you.

 Questions and Answers:Philip A. Cusick - JPMorgan Chase & Co, Research Division - MD and Senior Analyst